CASEY LIFE SKILLS TRANSITION PLAN

 Your Plan is based on a comprehensive independent living needs assessment conducted to assess your strengths and needs in preparing for adulthood.
 The first IL assessment is done within 30 days after your 14th birthday (or, for youth entering foster care after age 14, within 30 days after you entered care).
 The assessment is then re-administered every 12 months.

-It can be completed online in 30 to 40 minutes.
-Your service worker will help you establish a log-in and complete the assessment.
-You will get the results online and then use the results to develop your IL Transition Plan.
+It can be completed on a computer or on paper in 30 to 40 minutes.
+Your service worker will provide you with and help you complete the assessment.
+You will use the results to develop your IL Transition Plan.

-The CLSA assesses life skills in eight different areas.
+The CLSA assesses life skills in nine different areas:

 Your IL Service and Transition Plan

 Your service worker is required to develop with you a written Independent Living Services and Transition Plan that specifies the independent living services, activities, and supports that will be provided to help you transition to adulthood.
 The plan is to be: